agenticadventures/template/_plans/SETUP-GUIDE.md

     ```bash
     claude
     ```
+ - Select your terminal display colors
+ - Choose Yes to use API key
+ - Acknowledge mistakes
+ - Choose Yes to recommended settings
+ - Choose Yes to trust folder
-    Accept the one-time warning the first time.
+ - Accept the one-time Bypass Permissions warning the first time.
 With the persisted `~/.claude` volume it won't reappear on later rebuilds.

 > **Don't run `claude login`.** With `ANTHROPIC_API_KEY` set, Claude Code uses the capped key
 > automatically.
 Logging in with a Pro/Max account would pull the agent *off* the capped key and